Rakesh-ada/LearnEX/README.md

 2. Browse available materials
 3. Purchase materials you're interested in
 4. Access your purchased materials in "My Library"

+### For Organizations

+1. Connect your wallet to the edu-chain network
+2. Navigate to the "Organization" tab
+3. Deploy your own contract or explore existing contracts
+4. View transactions, contract information, and analytics
+5. Verify your contract on the EDU Chain explorer

 ## Project Structure